GeoCotrans.jl

 GeoCotrans.GeoCotransModule

-Coordinate systems, transformations, and geomagnetic field models.
+Coordinate systems, transformations, geomagnetic field models, and field line tracing.

-• MAG: Geomagnetic (MAG) coordinate system.
+• MAG: Geomagnetic (MAG) reference frame.

 Coordinate transformations